MicrosoftDocs/msteams-docs/msteams-platform/concepts/authentication/plan-authentication.md

 - Identity Provider (IDP): \add details for IDP\
 - SSO: Single sign-on lets your app users log into the app only once using their credentials.
 It offers access to all associated apps or websites without having to validate repeatedly.
+- Third-party authentication: A Teams app can use third-party IdPs, such as Google or Facebook.
+- Graph API: \add details for Graph API and MS Graph\

+**Protocols**:

 - OIDC: Open ID Connect (OIDC) is an authentication protocol used to validate a user.
 Third-party applications can use it to verify the user's identity and access their profile information.
+- Oauth2.0: OAuth is a protocol that lets third party applications access secure resources without compromising the user’s information, such as password.

+**Authentication tokens**:

 - ID tokens: An ID token is granted to a user who has been verified successfully.
 It's used to cache user profile information and provide it to a client application when a user requests access.
-- Authorization: It's a process to provide resource-specific access to an authenticated user based on their user profile.
-- Oauth2.0: OAuth is a protocol that lets third party applications access secure resources without compromising the user’s information, such as password.
 - Access tokens: An access token is an artifact that contains security information of an application to access specific user information.
-- Graph API: \add details for Graph API and MS Graph\

 ## Next step